RIO TUASIKAL

 How AI Hype Deepens Labor Exploitation in the Name of ‘Efficiency’ in Indonesia | Project Multatuli

-Amid unchallenged Big Tech narratives and widespread techno-optimism in Indonesia, Automation Fever attempts to provide a deeper reflection on the risks and impacts of automation tools on society that are often glossed over by companies and policy makers.
+Amid unchallenged Big Tech narratives and widespread techno-optimism in Indonesia, Automation Fever attempts to provide a deeper reflection on the risks and impacts of automation tools on society that are often glossed over by companies and policymakers.

 Role: Co-author, Grant recipient